rhdtownsend/gyre/docs/source/user-guide/understanding-grids/frequency-grids.rst

 File Grid
 ~~~~~~~~~

-When :nml_nv:`grid_type = 'FILE'`, :program:`gyre` first reads a
+Finally, when :nml:option:`grid_type` = :nml:value:`'FILE'`,
-sequence of dimensioned frequencies
+:program:`gyre` first reads a sequence of dimensioned frequencies
 :math:`\{f_{1},f_{2},\ldots,f_{M}\}` from an external file named by
-the :nml_n:`grid_file` parameter.
-This file is a single-column ASCII
+the :nml:option:`file` option.
+This file is a single-column ASCII text
-text table; the number of points :math:`M` is determined implicitly
+table; the number of points :math:`M` is determined implicitly from
-from the number of lines in the file.
-Then, it transforms these
+the number of lines in the file.
+Then, it transforms these frequencies
-frequencies via
+via

 .. math::